 On the other hand, despite all these disclaimers, Google sometimes does the exact things described in this post.
 Chrome recently removed

 backspace, you get a note telling you to use

-alt+left instead.
-And when maps moved some items around a while back, they put in no-op placeholders that pointed people to the new location.
+alt+left instead and when maps moved some items around a while back, they put in no-op placeholders that pointed people to the new location.
 This doesn’t mean that Google always does this well – on April fools day of 2016, gmail replaced

 Thanks to Leah Hanson, Allie Jones, Randall Koutnik, Kevin Lynagh, David Turner, Christian Ternus, Ted Unangst, Michael Bryc, Tony Finch, Stephen Tigner, Steven McCarthy, Julia Evans, and an anonymous person who has a moral objection to public acknowledgements for comments/corrections/discussion.

 If you’re curious why “anon” is against acknowledgements, it’s because they first saw these in Paul Graham’s writing, whose acknowledgements are sort of a who’s who of SV. anon’s belief is that these sorts of list serve as a kind of signalling.
 I won’t claim that’s wrong, but I get a lot of help with my writing both from people reading drafts and also from the occasional helpful public internet comment and I think it’s important to make it clear that this isn’t a one-person effort to combat what Bunnie Huang calls “the idol effect”.